 There are other issues relating to who should make the rules.
-What is the appropriate role of corporates, financial firms, trade associations, regulators (state or federal), or legislatures in financialk regulation?
+What is the appropriate role of corporates, financial firms, trade associations, regulats (state or federal), or legislatures in financial regulation?
 Does business driven regulation mean that businesses should make the rules?

-The financial crisis illustrated that a lack of effective regulation can impost costs on citizens, just as regulation may impose costs.
+The global financial crisis illustrated that a lack of effective regulation can impost costs on citizens, just as regulation may impose costs.
 Bailouts may be expensive and need to be paid for from tax revenues or by reducing government expenditures.
-Reducing the risk of bailouts was a major preoccupation of policy-makers after the onset of the global financial crisis.
+Reducing the risk of bailouts was a major preoccupation of policy-makers after the onset of the global financial better regulatory framework than our competitors - business driven, prudentially sound, and sensible - with responsible levels of investor protection.
+We should aim to be the model for the emerging capital markets - and be open to innovative ways to cooperate with China, India, Brazil.
+And of course the United States...")

-75 Sarbanes-Oxley Act of 2002, Pub.
+82 Sarbanes-Oxley Act of 2002, Pub.
 L. 107-204, 116 Stat.
 745, July 30, 2002.
+Cf. Roberta Romano, The Sarbanes-Oxley Act and the Making of Quack Corporate Governance, 114 YALE L. J. 1521 (2005).